Brandon-Gui123/html-calculator/Calculator Web Application.md

 Just like the traditional calculators, this comes with an AC button to clear the display and go back to 0.

+The AC button also clears any operands that are currently active (i.e. if you pressed + before, pressing AC will reset the calculator's state so that it won't ask for a second operand).

 #### Add, Subtract, Multiply, Divide

 4 basic operations.
 To apply one of these operators, enter a number, press any one of these, then enter another number.
 Afterwards, press the equal button to evaluate and get the result.